mikinakajima/MeltScalingLaw/README.md

 These are calculated depth (in km) and pressure (in GPa) at the base of a magma ocean depth for a melt pool model, global magma ocean model, and conventional model. <br />

 If you have questions, please feel free to reach out to Miki Nakajima (mnakajima@rochester.edu).
+If you use this scaling law, please be sure to cite our paper, Nakajima et al., in review.